GeunhwaJeong/haneul-new/doc/src/learn/tokenomics/haneul-token.md

 title: The HANEUL Token
 ---

-Haneul’s native asset is called HANEUL and we generally use the capitalized version of HANEUL to distinguish the token from the Haneul platform.
+Haneul’s native asset is called HANEUL.
+The token uses the capitalized version of HANEUL to distinguish the token from the Haneul platform.

 The total supply of HANEUL is capped at 10,000,000,000 (i.e. ten billion tokens).
 A share of HANEUL’s total supply will be liquid at Mainnet launch, with the remaining tokens vesting over the coming years or distributed as future stake reward subsidies.